 Why are editorial licenses different?

 As a stock photography buyer, you only need to understand how you can use an editorial licensed image.
-The stock photo agency determines for the buyer how the stock photo is licensed.
+The stock photo agency determines the buyer how the stock photo is licensed.
 For the curious buyer, here is the reason why editorial licenses are different and how a stock photo agency determines if a stock photo is issued with an editorial license or a royalty-free license.